rujuldwivedi/Full-Stack-eCommerce-App/README.md

 ## Overview
 Welcome to the **Full Stack eCommerce Application** built using **Spring Boot** for the backend and **React** for the frontend.
 It leverages modern technologies and best practices to create a scalable, secure, and user-friendly application.

-This project is the culmination of a comprehensive 50+ hour course focused on mastering **Spring Framework**, **Spring Boot**, **Spring Security**, **React**, and related technologies.
-The application is designed to cover all aspects of a real-world eCommerce system, from user authentication to order management and deployment.
+This project is the culmination of creating an application designed to cover all aspects of a real-world eCommerce system, from user authentication to order management and deployment.

 ---